shoouug/2024-25_GP_17/README.md

 Set Up Environment: Install the necessary dependencies using a package manager like npm or pip.

-Configure Database: Create a MySQL database and configure the connection details in the project settings.
+Configure Database: Create a NoSQL database and configure the connection details in the project settings.

 Run the Application: Start the development server using a command like npm start or python main.py.